redpanda-data/connect/website/docs/components/caches/about.md

     - bloblang: root = if errored() { deleted() }
 ```

-It's possible to layer caches with read-through and write-through behaviour
-using the [`multilevel` cache][multilevel-cache].
+For the simple case where you wish to store messages in a cache as an output destination for your pipeline check out the [`cache` output][output.cache].
+To see examples of more advanced uses of caches such as hydration and deduplication check out the [`cache` processor][processor.cache].

 import ComponentSelect from '@theme/ComponentSelect';

 <ComponentSelect type="caches"></ComponentSelect>

-[multilevel-cache]: /docs/components/caches/multilevel
+[cache.multilevel]: /docs/components/caches/multilevel
+[processor.cache]: /docs/components/processors/cache
+[output.cache]: /docs/components/outputs/cache